-The Corporate Governance & Nominating Committee is composed of five members, a majority of which are independent directors.
-On November 12, 2009, Mr. Lussier was appointed as the chair of the Corporate Governance & Nominating Committee.
-During the period from July 1, 2009 to June 30, 2010, the Corporate Governance & Nominating Committee met three times.
+The Corporate Governance & Nominating Committee is composed of five members, a majority of which consists of independent directors, and is chaired by Mr. Lussier.
+During the period from July 1, 2010 to June 30, 2011, the Corporate Governance & Nominating Committee met three times.